RealBright09/credit_card_fraud_detection/README.md

-Credit Card Fraud Detection Model in Python

-In this project, we'll build a credit card fraud detection model using Python.
-The model is designed to identify potentially fraudulent transactions from a dataset.
-To follow along, you'll need to download the dataset from this Kaggle link (https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download).
+This project presents a Credit Card Fraud Detection model built in Python.
+The goal is to identify potentially fraudulent transactions using real-world data and machine learning techniques.

+Overview
-The dataset contains transactions made by European cardholders in September 2013, with a mix of fraudulent and legitimate transactions.
-We'll use various machine learning techniques to train the model and evaluate its performance.
-By the end of this project, you'll have a strong understanding of how to approach fraud detection using real-world data.
+The dataset used in this project contains credit card transactions made by European cardholders in September 2013.
+It includes both legitimate and fraudulent transactions, making it a great example for supervised anomaly detection.

+We explore several machine learning algorithms to train, test, and evaluate the model’s performance, with a focus on metrics such as precision, recall, F1-score, and ROC AUC — crucial for imbalanced datasets like this one.

+📁 Dataset
+You can download the dataset from Kaggle:
+👉 Credit Card Fraud Detection Dataset

+Note: You'll need a Kaggle account to access the dataset.

+🛠️ Features
+Data preprocessing and scaling

+Handling class imbalance

+Model training (Logistic Regression, Random Forest, etc.)

+Evaluation using confusion matrix and ROC curves

+Visualization of results

+🧠 What You'll Learn
+By completing this project, you'll gain hands-on experience in:

+Working with real-world financial datasets

+Building and tuning ML models for fraud detection

+Evaluating performance on imbalanced datasets

+Applying Python libraries such as pandas, scikit-learn, matplotlib, and seaborn